 Sweaty palms.
 Shaky voice.
 Blank mind.
 These symptoms of nervousness can seriously sabotage a job interview, no matter how prepared and qualified you are.
-Watch: 3 Rules For Overcoming Interview Jitters To quell these natural responses and help you muster more confidence in anxious situations, consider these quick pre-interview confidence boosters to help you perform better right before your next job interview — no energy drinks or cheesy motivational speeches required!
+To quell these natural responses and help you muster more confidence in anxious situations, consider these quick pre-interview confidence boosters so you can perform better right before your next job interview—no energy drinks or cheesy motivational speeches required!

 If you’re not using the best, most effective methods of following up after a job interview, you’re missing out on the chance to score some easy points that just could push you over the top and out of the unemployment line.
 Related: The Best Interview Follow Up Checklist Make sure you’re going above and beyond to impress interviewers and secure the job.
 Here are some guidelines for the perfect interview follow-up strategy.

 A cover letter can be the first step of a new career journey.
 Or, it can be a dead end that dooms your attempts to get a job.
 It all has to do with how you write it.
 Have you made any of these cover letter blunders?
 Download: FREE Cover Letter Tutorial & Template We collected some real-life examples of dead-end cover letters to serve as examples of what not to do the next time you’re making first contact with a prospective employer.

 Quitting a job – quitting well, at least – can be hard work.
 There are plenty of missteps you can make that can end up hurting your career in the long term.
 QUIZ: Should You Quit Your Job?
 Check out our list of things to avoid when breaking up with your boss.